Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitationally lensing gravitational waves

 \section{Gravitationally lensing gravitational waves}

-We begin with an overview of the key take away points from this Section in Section~\ref{sec:gw:overview}.
+We begin with an overview of the key take away points in Section~\ref{sec:gw:overview}.
 For readers interested in more detail, we explain how we apply the lensing formalism from Section~\ref{sec:lensing} to GW source populations in Section~\ref{sec:gw:formalism}, which in turn specifies the information that we need about the GW sources.
-We then describe the populations of NS-NS and BH-BH mergers that we use and verify that they are compatible with the population of sources that have been detected to date in Section~\ref{sec:gw:pops}.
+We then describe the populations of NS-NS and BH-BH mergers that we adopt for our lensed GW predictions and verify that they are compatible with the population of sources that have been detected to date in Section~\ref{sec:gw:pops}.